 Richmond, Virginia, based Super64 is a group of veteran musicians who play straight ahead jazz standards, rocking blues, and cool takes on rock and pop tunes customized for the occasion.
 Find out more on our About Us page, check out our Video and Audio page, or see us playing on WTVR’s Virginia This Morning below.

-First Thursdays: Starting February 5, 2015, we’ll play most months at the Poetry and Jazz Tasting every first Thursday 7:00 to 9:00pm, no cover, at C’est le Vin Wine Bar and Art Gallery in Shockoe Bottom at 15 N 17th St, Richmond, VA, 804.649.9463.
-(Note the move from the third to first Thursday)
+First Thursdays: We play most months at the Poetry and Jazz Tasting every first Thursday 7:00 to 9:00pm, no cover, at C’est le Vin Wine Bar and Art Gallery in Shockoe Bottom at 15 N 17th St, Richmond, VA, 804.649.9463.
+Sign up for our email updates on the right sidebar for details.

 Randy and Bob visited WTVR again recently and played two songs on Virginia This Morning with visiting rhythm aces Todd Ellsworth on bass and Mark Henderson on drums.
 Many thanks to Cheryl Miller, Greg McQuade, Bill Bevans, Rob Cardwell, Jessica Noll, and the whole CBS6 gang for making us so welcome!
 We played George Shearing’s Lullaby of Birdland and Thelonious Monk’s In Walked Bud; here they are.

 Last Thursday we appeared with Joanna Lee on WTVR’s Virginia This Morning.
 Joanna read two poems while we backed her first with Hoagy Carmichael’s Skylark, then Thelonious Monk’s ‘Round Midnight.
 It was a great time, and you can experience it too.
 We’ll accompany the Poetry Tasting on 12/29 at C’est le Vin in Shockoe Bottom from 6-8, with a set of jazz afterwards.
 Looking forward to seeing you there!
 We’ve got details at the top of the home page, here’s the video: